-Drastic changes to how society operates have occurred, thanks to the Covid-19 pandemic; Covid-19 has challenged, tested and transformed nearly every facet of our life, and constitutional jurisprudence has not been spared.
+Dramatic changes have taken place to how society operates, thanks to the Covid-19 pandemic; Covid-19 has challenged, tested and transformed nearly every facet of our life, and constitutional jurisprudence has not been spared.
 Some people have raised reservations over what they perceive to be unwarranted restrictions on their human rights and liberties as local and national governments have imposed various restrictive measures such as lockdowns, mask mandates, bans on gatherings and shutdowns of “nonessential” activities.
 Governments have justified these moves as necessary and appropriate to slowdown the spread of the virus and reduce pressure on public health facilities, and even more important they argue these measures protect vulnerable citizens who, for reasons not of their choice, cannot be vaccinated.

 Human rights are those rights that all people hold simply by virtue of existing, whoever they are and wherever they live.
 The UN’s ground breaking 1948 document, the Universal Declaration of Human Rights, outlines these rights, including the idea that all people have the right to freedom of opinion and expression, and the right to freedom of religion: